CameronArch/PersonalProjects/README.md

 # PersonalProjects

-This repository contains all person projects developed and completed by Cameron Arch.
+This repository contains all personal projects developed and completed by Cameron Arch.